-- Anonymity: is defined as the property that a subject is not identifiable within a set of subjects, known as the anonymity set [21], e.g., as provided by Tor [11] for anonymous communications.
-In the context of this paper, the term anonymity will be used to denote that users are anonymous w.r.t. other users of the service or w.r.t. the app service provider. - End-to-End Encryption (E2EE): Data exchanged between two communicating parties is encrypted in a way that only the sender and the intended recipient can decrypt it, so, e.g., eavesdroppers and service providers cannot read or modify messages. - Ephemerality: In cryptography, it denotes the property that encryption keys change with every message or after a certain period.
-Instead, here ephemerality is used to indicate that messages are not available to recipients from the user interface after a period of time [9].
+- End-to-End Encryption (E2EE): Data exchanged between two communicating parties is encrypted in a way that only the sender and the intended recipient can decrypt it, so, e.g., eavesdroppers and service providers cannot read or modify messages. - Ephemerality: In cryptography, it denotes the property that encryption keys change with every message or after a certain period.
+Instead, here ephemerality is used to indicate that messages are not available to recipients from the user interface after a period of time [12].
 For instance, in apps like Snapchat, messages "disappear" from the app (but may still be stored at the server) a few seconds after they are read.

 First List.
-We initially select 18 apps, listed in Table I, where we also report their first release date, number of downloads as reported by Google Play, the kind(s) of content that can be shared via the apps (e.g., text, videos, files), and whether the apps create persistent social links.
-Note that our first selection does not include popular apps like WhatsApp, since it attempts, but does not guarantee to provide E2EE for all users [13].
+Our first list contains 18 apps, listed in Table 1, where we also report their first release date, number of downloads as reported by Google Play Store, the kind(s) of content that can be shared via the apps (e.g., text, videos, files), and whether the apps create persistent social links.
+Note that our first selection does not include popular apps like WhatsApp, since it attempts, but does not guarantee, to provide E2EE for all users [18].